tiepdotme/serenade-wind/the-boat.md

 # Highlights
 > Custom Tanton-designed one-off ready-to-go world cruising staysail schooner

 Rachel J. Slocum is a fast 8-knot cruiser in any wind and sea condition and at every point of sail.
-She has completed a world circumnavigation via Cape of Good Hope & Cape Horn, including fast crossings of the Pacific Ocean (seven times), Indian Ocean (twice) and Atlantic Ocean (twice).
+With her first owner, she has completed a world circumnavigation via Cape of Good Hope & Cape Horn, including fast crossings of the Pacific Ocean (seven times), Indian Ocean (twice) and Atlantic Ocean (twice).

 - Bullet-proof Kevlar hull
 - Wing keel designed by Dave Pedrick (America’s Cup)
-- All Spectra sails in excellent, or brand new, condition
+- All Spectra sails
 - Harken headsail furlers & rigging, sta-lock fittings upper and lower
 - Lugger engine with Max Prop
 - ABS certified collision bulkhead